Back in the spring, as the coronavirus was upending all our lives, my friend Matt Johnson reached out to me online.

 Together, the three of us hatched the Refugee Youth Journalism Project.
 I drafted a six-session "Journalism 101" syllabus; Matt and Bhim recruited students and raised the necessary funding.

-Here are the three articles written this summer as part of the Lancaster Refugee Youth Journalism Project:
+Here the articles created and published to date as part of the Lancaster Refugee Youth Journalism Project.